jared-richard-clarke/student/haskell/notes/monads.md

 2. A function `return`.
 3. An operator `(>>=)`, which is pronounced "bind".

+> In short, a monad is a way to structure computations in terms of values and sequences
+> of computations using typed values...For those coming from languages where the semicolon
+> is a statement separator in imperative control flow, the metaphor of "programmable semicolon"
+> has helped many understand the advantages of monads.
+The monad determines how combined
+> computations form a new computation and frees the programmer from having to code the
+> combination manually each time it is required.
+Think of monads as "statically typed filters"
+> (in the Unix sense of "pipes and filters") and you may be halfway there.
+>
+> — **All About Monads** - The Haskell Wiki

 ### The Three Monad Laws

 The monad laws are not so much laws as generally-agreed-upon rules for predictable